joshsharp/enki/README.md

 # Enki

 A Python+Qt Twitter desktop client using the streaming twitter endpoints.

-Requirements:
+Tested on Windows but should work anywhere Qt does.

+### Setup

+Install requirements:

 * oauth
 * pyside
 * requests

+All can be installed with pip, but pyside might require some extra jiggery depending on your platform.
+More details at http://qt-project.org/wiki/Get-PySide

 You will need to specify your own twitter client details in `twitter/conf.py`.
 The constants are provided for you in `conf_example.py`.

-There is no login implemented, just hard-code your own access token like a real developer.
+There is no login implemented, just hard-code your own access token like a *real* developer.
 The easiest way to do this is to [create a new app](https://apps.twitter.com/) and use Twitter's tools to generate yourself a token.

+### Running

+`python enki.py`

 ### Still to do